rjspencer/docs/theming.md

 `pm({ target: window.frames.sbnav, type: 'sbInlineSendVerificationEmail', data: {} });`

 # Syntax
 The StageBloc Theming Engine makes use of curly brackets and a few main building blocks for the majority of its syntax.
-The build blocks (page, modules, and blocks) should be kept lowercase as they are in these docs.
+The building blocks (page, modules, and blocks) should be kept lowercase like they are in these docs.

 To find out more information about each building block, navigate to them in the navigation on the left hand side of this page.